 You may either vote "For" all the nominees to the Board of Directors or you may "Withhold" your vote for any nominee you specify.
-For each of the other matters to be voted on, other than for Proposal IV, you may vote "For" or "Against" or abstain from voting.
-For Proposal IV you may vote "1 year", "2 years" or "3 years" or abstain from voting.
-The procedures for voting are fairly simple:
+For Proposal II, you may vote "For" or "Against" or abstain from voting.
+Procedures for voting are fairly simple: